Can You Bring Nail Clippers on a Plane?

 Can the TSA confiscate my nail clippers?

-While it’s rare, the TSA can confiscate your nail clippers if they believe they could be used as a weapon.
+While it’s rare, the TSA can confiscate your nail clippers if they believe they could be used dangerous.
 To avoid this, stick to basic, small nail clippers in your carry-on luggage.

 Do these rules apply to both domestic and international flights?